 Changes to procurement rules or collective agreement protections as a result of emergency legislation could set the stage for privatization

-- What has emergency legislation changed for your employer (e.g. workforce redeployment, public service levels, collective agreement protections)?
+- What changes have resulted from emergency legislation for your employer (e.g., workforce redeployment, public service levels, collective agreement protections)?

 - Has emergency legislation suspended collective agreement protections against contracting out?